Overview

 NASAThe National Aeronautics and Space Administration (NASA) drives advances in science, technology, aeronautics, and space exploration to enhance knowledge, education, innovation, economic vitality and stewardship of Earth.
 NASA’s research portfolio includes some activities focusing on, and motivated by, quantum information science.
 You can learn about some QIS activities at NASA here: https://ti.arc.nasa.gov/tech/dash/groups/quail/.

 DODThe Department of Defense (DOD) engages in basic research, defined as the ‘systematic study directed toward greater knowledge or understanding of the fundamental aspects of phenomena and of observable facts without specific applications towards processes or products in mind.’
 DOD has supported fundamental QIS research for three decades, and continues to invest in basic QIS R&D activities via several DOD offices, agencies, and laboratories.
-These include: the Office of the Under Secretary of Defense for Research and Engineering (OUSDRE); the Defense Advanced Projects Agency (DARPA); the Army Research Laboratory (ARL), the Army Research Office (ARO); the Naval Research Laboratory (NRL); the Office of Naval Research (ONR), the Air Force Research Laboratory (AFRL); and the Air Force Office of Sponsored Research (AFOSR).
+These include: the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)); the Defense Advanced Projects Agency (DARPA); the Army Research Laboratory (ARL), the Army Research Office (ARO); the Naval Research Laboratory (NRL); the Office of Naval Research (ONR), the Air Force Research Laboratory (AFRL); and the Air Force Office of Sponsored Research (AFOSR).

-NSA/LPSLaboratory for Physical Science (LPS) is a unique organization where university, industry, and federal government scientists collaborate on research in advanced communication, sensing, and computer technologies, the LPS currently houses four main divisions related to information science and technology, including Solid-State and Quantum Physics.
+NSA/LPSLaboratory for Physical Science (LPS) is a unique organization where university, industry, and federal government scientists collaborate on research in advanced communication, sensing, and computer technologies.
+The LPS currently houses four main divisions related to information science and technology, including Solid-State and Quantum Physics.
 You can learn more about QIS activities at LPS here: https://www.lps.umd.edu/solid-state-quantum-physics/index.html.

 IARPAThe Intelligence Advanced Projects Activity (IARPA) sponsors several applied research programs that explore quantum computing.
 You can learn more about QIS activities at IARPA here: https://www.iarpa.gov/index.php/research-programs/quantum-programs-at-iarpa.